Aadeshveer/Blockchain_arena_SoC_2025/README.md

 *   **Security:** Functions include `require` statements to enforce access control (e.g., only the owner can transfer or burn an item).

 ### Frontend (`index.html`, `style.css`, `script.js`)
 A web interface was built to interact with the deployed smart contract.
+Which can be seen in figure 3.
 *   **Technology:** Simple HTML and CSS for structure and styling, with JavaScript and the `ethers.js` library for blockchain interaction.
 *   **Features:**
     1.  **Wallet Connection:** A button allows users to connect their MetaMask wallet.